Spring Festival Frequently Asked Questions

 In addition to massed rehearsals, a Spring Festival may also include classes and seminars, handbell vendors, and an opening concert by a well-known choir, soloist, or small ensemble.
 Each Spring Festival will vary.
 Please visit the Events Calendar for upcoming festival dates and details.

 What is the schedule for the Spring Festival?

 Are any meals provided at the Spring Festival?

 Repertoire is listed for the Spring Festival.
 Do I need to purchase it?

 You are responsible for purchasing and rehearsing the music prior to the event.
 All choirs must learn the massed repertoire.
 Coppers and Tins choirs need only learn the repertoire for their level.

 All attendees should have legally purchased paper copies of all music on hand at the event.
 Photocopies are not allowed without proof of license or proof of purchase.

-I’m an orphan ringer.
+I’m an orphan/independent ringer.
 Do I need to purchase the repertoire?

 Are there any notes or corrections for the repertoire?

 How will I receive updates and communications for the Spring Festival?